diegosz/linux_pop_os_mean_setup/5_after_configure.md

 rm -v -i ./test1.img
 ```

-As soon as the throughput of compression is higher than I/O, compression is no longer the bottleneck.
-Therefore, any higher compression basically comes as free.
+As soon as the throughput of compression is higher than I/O, compression is no
+longer the bottleneck.
+Therefore, any higher compression basically comes as
+free.

-In this example, for a repository in (/dev/sda) /vol we could use deflate-default for a balance betwenn speed/memory/compression.
+In this example, for a repository in (/dev/sda) /vol we could use
+deflate-default for a balance between speed/memory/compression.

-For a repository in /dev/sdb we could use deflate-default for a balance betwenn speed/memory/compression.
+For a repository in /dev/sdb we could use deflate-default for a balance between
+speed/memory/compression.

 We are going to set the compression globally: